nla-group/classix/docs/source/clustering_tutorial.rst

 .. parsed-literal::

-    A clustering of 2028780 data points with 2 features has been performed.
-    The radius parameter was set to 1.00 and MinPts was set to 0.
-    As the provided data has been scaled by a factor of 1/2.46, data points within a radius of R=1.00*2.46=2.46 were aggregated into groups.
-    In total 7577284 comparisons were required (3.73 comparisons per data point).
-    This resulted in 36 groups, each uniquely associated with a starting point.
+    CLASSIX clustered 2028780 data points with 2 features.
+The radius parameter was set to 1.00 and minPts was set to 0.
+As the provided data was auto-scaled by a factor of 1/2.46, points within a radius R=1.00*2.46=2.46 were grouped together.In total, 3920623 distances were computed (1.9 per data point).
+This resulted in 36 groups, each with a unique group center.
 These 36 groups were subsequently merged into 4 clusters.

-    In order to see a visual representation of the clustered data, use .explain(plot=True).
-    In order to explain the clustering of individual data points, use .explain(ind1) or .explain(ind1, ind2) with indices of the data points.
+    In order to explain the clustering of individual data points, use .explain(ind1) or .explain(ind1, ind2) with data indices.

 We can see most of data objects are allocated to groups 26~33, which correspond to cluster 0.